18F/accessibility/pages/writingguide.md

 ### Key Words

-* <b>Conformance:</b> We conform with the standards of Section 508, not the law of section 508.
+* <b>Conformance:</b> We conform to the standards of Section 508, not the law of section 508.

 * <b>Compliance:</b> A government agency is in compliance with the law.